 Become a trusted pet sitter

-Sure, it sounds obvious.
-But in our pet-loving community, being a bonafide animal lover is one of the most important steps in being a pet sitter.
+In our pet-loving community, being an animal lover is one of the most important steps in being a pet sitter.
 It’s why most people want to become a pet sitter in the first place.

 Trusted tip: let your love for pets shine through in your profile to increase your chances of securing a great dog or cat sit!